ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/ONT_Assembly/nanopore.md

     cp /share/workshop/genome_assembly/jli/Nanopore/scripts/run.scripts/run_nanoplot_qc.slurm .
     sbatch -J anp.${USER} run_nanoplot_qc.slurm AQC

 After the job has been executed successfully, you should have a file named "AQCNanoPlot-report.html" in your 01-Nanoplot directory.
 It should look similar to [the one](AQCNanoPlot-report.html) I have generated.
-When comparing to the NanoPlot report generated on raw sequencing reads, there is very small changes in our case.
+When comparing to the NanoPlot report generated on raw sequencing reads, there is very little change in our case.

 ---